 The district has demonstrated compliance with Board policy by monitoring policies that have been submitted and approved by the Board.
-Additionally, Board members are notified of anticipated noncompliance as soon as possible once they are known.
+Additionally, Board members are notified of noncompliance and anticipated noncompliance and any corrective action taken as soon as possible once they are known.